jfradj/AutoLayoutIssue/README.md

 ===============

 This project aims to solve a complex table view cell layout with auto layout.

-Full discussions on Apple developers forums:
+Full discussions on Apple developers forums: XXX

 ### Be aware, this project is (for the moment) bugged.